wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ![Sample report](../assets/img/insights/custom-report-sample.png){.cInlineImage-full}

-The contents of the report are as follows:
+The contents of the report are as follows.

 | **Item** | **Description** |
 |-------------------------|--------------------------------------------------------------------------------------------|